joshuahansel/moose/framework/doc/content/source/interfaces/Coupleable.md

 *: These methods are also provided with values from the previous Newton iteration by suffixing their name with `PreviousNL`, e.g. `coupledSecondPreviousNL`.

++: These methods are also provided with values from the previous fixed point iteration by suffixing their name with `PreviousFP`, e.g. `coupledValuePreviousFP`.

 †: These methods are also provided with values from the previous time step of a transient simulation by suffixing their name with `Old`, e.g. `coupledDotOld`.